-- Revenue: Full-year 2020 revenues increased 30% to \$8.50 billion versus 2019 - Non-GAAP Diluted EPS: Non-GAAP net income per share, or EPS, for full-year 2020 increased 28% versus 2019 - Sanofi Disposition: Completed secondary offering of 13,014,646 shares of Regeneron common stock held by Sanofi and purchased 9,806,805 shares of our common stock directly from Sanofi (for an aggregate purchase price of \$5 billion) - Senior Notes Issuance: Issued and sold \$2.0 billion aggregate principal amount of senior unsecured notes - Share Repurchase Program: Completed \$1 billion share repurchase program (\$746 million of which was repurchased in 2020) - Global Growth and Retention: Headcount exceeded 9,000 employees, up 12% year-over-year, while turnover rate stayed at less than half the industry average - Our collaborator Bayer records net product sales of EYLEA outside the United States.
-Our collaborator Sappli records glabal and product sales of Dunivant and not product sales. - Our collaborator Sanofi records global net product sales of Dupixent and net product sales of Libtayo outside the United States. - Non-GAAP net income and non-GAAP net income per share, or EPS, are not measures calculated in accordance with GAAP.
+- Revenue: Full-year 2020 revenues increased 30% to \$8.50 billion versus 2019 - Non-GAAP Diluted EPS: Non-GAAP net income per share, or EPS, for full-year 2020 increased 28% versus - Sanofi Disposition: Completed secondary offering of 13,014,646 shares of Regeneron common stock held by Sanofi and purchased 9,806,805 shares of our common stock directly from Sanofi (for an aggregate purchase price of \$5 billion) - Senior Notes Issuance: Issued and sold \$2.0 billion aggregate principal amount of senior unsecured notes - Share Repurchase Program: Completed \$1 billion share repurchase program (\$746 million of which was repurchased in 2020) - Global Growth and Retention: Headcount exceeded 9,000 employees, up 12% year-over-year, while turnover rate stayed at less than half the industry average

+Our collaborator Bayer records net product sales of EYLEA outside the United States.

+^{} Our collaborator Sanofi records global net product sales of Dupixent and net product sales of Libtayo outside the United States.

+^{} Non-GAAP net income and non-GAAP net income per share, or EPS, are not measures calculated in accordance with GAAP.
 See Appendix A for a definition of these measures and a reconciliation of each of these measures to the most directly comparable GAAP financial measure.